 - Proofread.
 Spelling, capitalization or punctuation errors are 100% unacceptable.

 - Find readers.
-Have your resume critiqued by a career counselor and, if possible, others within the field.
+Have your resume critiqued by a career adviser and, if possible, others within the field.

 6. Save in multiple formats.